Omycron83/Notes/ML/RNN.md

 Recurrent neural networks are a [[Neural Network]] variant used in sequence processing tasks.
 This enables one to deal with variables size sequences (without increasing complexity) and retain invariance while still sharing information between sequence members.
-However, the state representation limits the amount of information sharable between points in time.
+However, the state representation limits the amount of information sharable between points in time, especially going far back in time and having to process each step in time sequentially leads to poor parallelizability and thus long computing times.
 # Architecture:
 RNNs, as a basis, take in input sequence members ordered into *points in time* $1, ..., t$.
 Each point in time has its own input $x^{<1>}, ..., x1^{<t>}$, and some states (depending on the architecture) have a target label $y^{<t>}$ that is conditioned on.
 (Going forward, I will denote points in time using superscripts).

 This conditioning is based on ordinary feedforward networks.
 However, in order to be able to process variable length sequences without as well as to retain  invariance to the position in time $t$, the model parameters are then shared between all points in time.

-Information containing relationships between points in time is then transferred from one point in time to another (either from $t \rightarrow t + 1$ : unidirectionally, $t + 1 \rightarrow t$ : reverse unidirectionally, or both : bidirectional.
-We assume unidirectionally going forward) using a hidden state matrix $a^{<t>}$ (also called activation), which acts as a layer in itself.
+Information containing relationships between points in time is then transferred from one point in time to another using a hidden state matrix $a^{<t>}$ (also called activation), which acts as a layer in itself.

 This layer takes as an input not only the previous layer of this point in time $x^{<t>}$, but also the hidden state matrix of the previous layer $a^{<t - 1>}$, with distincts weights respectively, such that $a^{<t>} = f(W_{aa} a^{<t - 1>} + W_{ax}x^{<t>} + b_a)$, where $a^{<t>}, a^{<t - 1>} \in R^{m \times n}$ and $x \in R^{m \times g}$, thus $W_{aa} \in R^{n \times n}$, $W_{ax} \in R^{g \times n}$ and $b \in R$.
 Conventionally, $a^{<0>}$ is initialized as the zero matrix.